tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

   transactions will pass `CheckTx`.
 However, when a proposer is ready to select transactions for the next block proposal, they will select Tx<sub>2</sub> before Tx<sub>1</sub> and thus Tx<sub>2</sub> will _fail_ because Tx<sub>1</sub> must be executed first.
-These types of situations should be rare and can be circumvented by simply trying again at a later point in time or by ensuring the "child" priority is lower than the "parent" priority.
+This is because there is a _causal ordering_, Tx<sub>1</sub> ➝ Tx<sub>2</sub>.
+These types of situations should be rare as most transactions are not causally ordered and can be circumvented by simply trying again at a later point in time or by ensuring the "child" priority is lower than the "parent" priority.

 ### Neutral